aces/Loris/modules/instrument_builder/README.md

 ## Purpose

-The instrument builder is provides a graphical interface for users to design and build instruments to be installed on a LORIS instance.
+The instrument builder provides a graphical interface for users to design and build instruments to be installed on a LORIS instance.

 ## Intended Users